 Carrying out investigations

 If investigations are required (because of disciplinary or grievance issues, for example), they should be completed before termination.
 They must be fair and there should be a full and accurate record of them.
-Investigations should be lawful, for example, if an employee's emails and internet use are monitored, company policies should permit this, and relevant laws (eg data protection and human rights) observed.
+Investigations should be lawful.
+For example, if an employee's emails and internet use are monitored, company policies should permit this, and relevant laws (eg data protection and human rights) must be observed.

 If the employee has access to confidential information or trade secrets, make sure they do not copy it or disclose it to third parties (eg a new employer) without your permission, before termination.
 If necessary, monitor computer use to ensure such information is not being emailed to, for example, the employee's personal email addresses or downloaded onto a memory stick.